 Where can I find the pin numbers for the various nRF52 peripherals (I2C, SPI, UART, etc)?

 One extremely flexible feature of the Nordic nRF52 on our BMD-300 Series is the ability to map any GPIO pin to any internal function block.
-That's why you don't see specific pin assignments in the BMD-300 Series Datasheet.
-We only define the various pins used for BMDware in the BMDware Datasheet--which do not include blocks like the ADC, I2C, or SPI.
+That's why you don't see specific pin assignments in the data sheets.

-Customer firmware can, however, take full advantage of these features.
-All development tools available for the nRF52 function the same with our BMD-300.
+Application firmware can, however, take full advantage of these features.
+All development tools available for the nRF52 function the same with our BMD-3xx.
 In addition to our documentation, you may want to take a look at the documents and tools that Nordic Semiconductor provides:

 Additional Pins to Pay Attention to: